SichangHe/internet_route_verification_server/README.md

 ```

 Make sure you have `bgpdump` installed.
-Move in the MRT file `rib.20230619.2200.bz2`, generate report on them, and load the reports.
+Move in the MRT file `rib.20230619.2200.bz2`, generate 256 report on them, and load the reports into the database.

 ```sh
 cargo r --release -- record